25 items found

 delicately modelled with a mask of Mercury, sporting his trademark winged cap, set within the splayed lobes of an anthemion, a pair of pineapple finials and an opposed pair of scrolls below, fragments of old paint,£895 -

-each with an arched top and flat underside,£480 incl.
-VAT the lot (the forty bricks) -
+each square tile with great colour, character and wear£530 incl.
+VAT the lot (264 tiles) -

 A quantity of late Victorian Staffordshire blue brick pavoirs